Difference Between Moles and Warts

 Moles vs Warts

-Moles are usually round or oval-shaped spots on the skin that are brown or black in color.
+Moles are round or oval-shaped spots on the skin that are brown or black in color.
 The growth of melanocytes causes them.
 Melanocytes are cells that produce pigment in the skin.
 A viral infection of the skin causes warts.
-They are small, rough growths that can appear anywhere on the body, but are most seen on the hands and feet.
+They are small, rough growths that can appear anywhere on the body but are most seen on the hands and feet.

 Moles vs Warts

 Moles are frequent skin patches that may be seen on almost everyone’s skin.
-These moles usually appear at a young age and continue to develop until the person reaches maturity.
+These moles appear at a young age and continue to develop until the person reaches maturity.
 On average, a person possesses between 10 and 40 moles on his or her body.

 Warts can appear on your hands, knees, and feet, as well as other parts of your body.
 They are hard lumps that sit deep in the skin, unlike moles.
 They may appear smooth on the outside, but they are calloused on the inside.
 All warts are caused by a virus, which, like all viruses, is infectious.